ASIS is accountable to the Minister for Foreign Affairs, Senator the Hon Penny Wong.

 Previously Ms Wong served as Shadow Foreign Minister for six years before the election of the Albanese Government in 2022.

-As Minister for Foreign Affairs, Senator Wong seeks to rebuild Australia's reputation as partner of choice – drawing on all elements of our national power – to build a stable and prosperous region, where sovereignty is respected and the rules of the road are upheld.
+As Minister for Foreign Affairs, Senator Wong seeks to rebuild Australia's reputation as a partner of choice – drawing on all elements of our national power – to build a stable and prosperous region, where sovereignty is respected and the rules of the road are upheld.

 Senator Wong lives in Adelaide with her partner and their daughters.

-The Intelligence Services Act 2001 (ISA) provides the legislative framework for the work of ASIS, AGO and ASD.
+The Intelligence Services Act 2001 ('the ISA') provides the legislative framework for the work of ASIS, AGO and ASD.
 The legislation outlines the functions of the agencies, including what the agencies may, and may not, do.
 Under the ISA, the Parliamentary Joint Committee on Intelligence and Security (PJCIS) has responsibility for the review of ASIS's expenditure and administration.
 The ISA also specifies that the Foreign Minister protect the privacy of Australian citizens.
-These Rules were made in accordance with the ISA and regulate ASIS's handling of intelligence information concerning Australian persons.
+These rules were made in accordance with the ISA and regulate ASIS's handling of intelligence information concerning Australian persons.

-In addition to accountability mechanisms stipulated by the ISA, ASIS is also subject to the Public Governance, Performance and Accountability Act 2013 and provisions of other legislation such as the Crimes Act 1914, the Archives Act 1983Workplace Health and Safety Act 2011, and the Public Interest Disclosure Act 2013.
+In addition to accountability mechanisms stipulated by the ISA, ASIS is also subject to the Public Governance, Performance and Accountability Act 2013 and provisions of other legislation such as the Crimes Act 1914, the Archives Act 1983, Workplace Health and Safety Act 2011, and the Public Interest Disclosure Act 2013.
 ASIS's financial accounts are fully audited by the Australian National Audit Office (ANAO).

 The Inspector-General of Intelligence and Security Act 1996 created the role of the Inspector-General of Intelligence and Security (IGIS).
-The IGIS is an independent statutory office holder who is empowered to investigate complaints made against ASIS, to review the compliance of ASIS with the laws of the Commonwealth, States and Territories, and conduct enquiries into matters which fall within the prescribed functions of that office.
+The IGIS is an independent statutory office holder who is empowered to investigate complaints made against ASIS, to review the compliance of ASIS with the laws of the Commonwealth, states and territories, and conduct enquiries into matters which fall within the prescribed functions of that office.

 ASIS prepares budgetary information as part of the DFAT portfolio budget statement and portfolio additional estimates statement.
 Copies of these can be found on the Department of Foreign Affairs and Trade budget web page.